 So is the homesick ex-pat sitting by their swimming pool on the Costa del Sol doomed to watch the Spanish News and be cut off from the BBC forever?
 Is the BBC iPlayer VPN workaround gone forever.
 Well fortunately it’s not quite that drastic.

 Although the BBC has indeed blocked many thousands of VPN addresses, the reality is that they are fighting something of a losing battle with this method.
 It is very time consuming individually identifying and blocking each VPN address manually and the VPN service providers can rotate these IP addresses in response relatively easily.
 The serious companies like Identity Cloaker have many thousands of addresses available to rotate when required which is what is happening.

-So all you need to do is find one of the professional VPN service providers who are able to switch IP addresses at will, then any block will be very temporary.
+So if people find their BBC iPlayer VPN not working now, then just switch to one of the professional VPN service providers who are able to switch IP addresses at will, then any block will be very temporary.
 I did a brief test this morning and out of about 50 IP addresses I tried in my Identity Cloaker account only one wasn’t working and had been affected by the BBC VPN block.